Inheritance Act Claims

 Our Top Tips for Approaching Any Potential Inheritance Act Claim

-- Check if there is a Will – obtain a copy of the Will to establish if you are included as a beneficiary.
-If there is no Will, consider if you benefit under the intestacy rules.
+- Check if there is a Will - obtain a copy to determine whether you are included as a beneficiary.
+If there is no Will, consider whether you benefit under the intestacy rules.

-- Check eligibility – consider if you are within the category of people that can bring a claim under the Act.
+- Check eligibility - consider if you are within the category of people who can bring a claim under the Act.

 - Take early advice - act quickly to avoid missing the limitation deadline and to allow your legal advisor time to consider your case.

-- Try to establish the size and nature of the estate – this is important as, generally speaking, larger estates are often easier to pursue.
+- Try to establish the size and nature of the estate - this is important as, generally speaking, larger estates are often easier to pursue.
 Details of what assets the Deceased had and values, if known, are helpful.
-If the estate includes property, try and establish an approximate value of the property, which you can try to do online.
+If the estate includes property, try to establish an approximate value of the property, which you can try to do online.
+Carry out an early assessment of proportionality, consider whether the likely costs of pursuing a claim are justified by the value of the estate and the potential outcome.

-- Expectation – manage your expectations by being realistic about what reasonable financial provision is.
+- Expectation - manage your expectations by being realistic about what a reasonable financial provision is.

-If you have any questions about a claim under the Act, you can contact our specialist Contentious Trusts and Probate lawyers who will be able to advise you about whether you have a viable claim and what we can do to support you through the legal process.
+If you have any questions about a claim under the Act, you can contact our specialist Contentious Trusts and Probate lawyers, who can advise you about whether you may have a viable claim and how we can support you through the legal process.

 Inheritance Act Claims FAQs